 Robin P. Murray is a writer, producer, director, and cinematographer.
-Mr. Murray has been producing, directing feature films and documentaries since the acclaimed "The Great American Hobo," which launched the "Independent Lens" series for PBS.
+Born in Salt Lake City, Utah and raised in Kansas City Missouri, Mr. Murray has been producing, directing feature films and documentaries since the acclaimed "The Great American Hobo," which launched the "Independent Lens" series for PBS.

 Mr. Murray produced and directed the following feature films: "Season of Change," starring Michael Madsen, Nicholle Tom, and Hoyt Axton; it won Best Picture at the Santa Clarita International Film Festival, and the Bronze Award for direction at the Houston International Film Festival; "The Flying Dutchman" or now known as "Frozen in Fear," starring Eric Roberts, Rod Steiger, and Catherine Oxenberg; "Dance," starring Johan Renvall of American Ballet Theatre and Ellen Troy of Twyla Tharp.
 Mr. Murray has written and collaborated on the following feature film screenplays: "Miss Great Britain" (written by) or Robert de Keyser of De Keyser Fashions, Ltd in London; "The Flying Dutchman" (story by); "Dance" (story by); "Partners in Action" (story by); "Eye of the Hawk."
 In addition to the documentaries for PBS, Mr. Murray has produced and shot the following documentaries: "Hollywood Dancers," "From China with Love," "Search for a Heavyweight Contender," "Fight Chicks" (6 part series) and others.